asony03/Git-Bot/documents/process.md

 # Practices:

+## Core and Corollary practices/strategies:

 **Development strategy:** Every feature should be developed and committed to a separate feature branch.
-The PRs should be approved by atleast 2 team members before merging the feature branch to master.
+The PRs should be approved by atleast 2 team members before merging the feature branch to master

 **Scurm masters rotation strategy:** 2 team members were acting as scrum masters per sprint on a rotational basis

-**Don’t separate testing and development:** Blend of TDD and BDD to maintain a balance between testing and development.
+**Don’t separate testing and development:** Blend of TDD and BDD to maintain a balance between testing and development

-**Task prioritization strategy - MoSCoW model:** MOSCOW statnds for Must haves, Should haves, Could haves and Won’t haves.
-Four main categories to break down our stories by priority.
+**Task prioritization strategy - MOSCOW model:** Statnds for Must haves, Should haves, Could haves and Won’t haves.
+Four main categories to break down our stories by priority

 ## Tasks Rundown: